arthurjweaver/wwe-controller-firmware/README.md

 $ ln -s wwe.ino.arduino_due_x.bin wwe.bin
 $ ln -s updatefw.ino.arduino_due_x.bin updatefw.bin
 ```
-On a development machine with the Arduino IDE, permissions for all files in the working directory should be 755.
+On a development machine with the Arduino IDE, permissions for all files in the working directory should be set to 755.

 `wwe.ino` is the _main_ module for all firmware code _except_ `updatefw.ino`.
 The beginning of `wwe.ino` contains extensive implementation notes.
-All code modules are extensively commented.
+All code modules are also extensively commented.

-`updatefw.ino` is a bootloader program used to automate firmware updates over the web.
+`updatefw.ino` is a separate bootloader program used to automate firmware updates over the web.
 This file also contains implementation notes.

 ### Arduino libraries
 Libraries used by this code are _not_ provided in this repository and must be downloaded either from the Arduino IDE or manually.
 Many are hosted on GitHub.
 Usage notes for all included libraries can be found in the `wwe.ino` preamble comments.
 A few libraries used by `wwe.ino` and `updatefw.ino` require minor modifications which are also documented in `wwe.ino`.
 Finally, there may be a few libraries which are no longer supported or that have been superseded by other libraries of the same name with incompatible code.
 Those libraries will be included in this repository as they're identified.